Textualize/textual/docs/widgets/button.md

 | `variant`  | `str`  | `"default"` | Semantic styling variant.
 One of `default`, `primary`, `success`, `warning`, `error`.                                             |
 | `disabled` | `bool` | `False`     | Whether the button is disabled or not.
 Disabled buttons cannot be focused or clicked, and are styled in a way that suggests this. |

-## Events
+## Messages

 ### Pressed

-The `Button.Pressed` event is sent when the button is pressed.
+The `Button.Pressed` message is sent when the button is pressed.

 - [x] Bubbles